-documentation of safe torque transmission when the disc is connected to the shaft by an interference fit (refer to 3.3 of Appendix 9 "Procedure for Survey, Testing, Approval of Turbochargers and their Matching on ICE" to Section.
-5 "Machinery", Part IV "Technical Supervision during Manufacture of Products", the Rules for Technical Supervisionuring Construction of Ships and Manufacture of Materials)1;
+documentation of safe torque transmission when the disc is connected to the shaft by an interference fit (refer to 3.3 of Appendix 9 "Procedure for Survey, Testing, Approval of Turbochargers and their Matching on ICE" to Section 5 "Machinery", Part IV "Technical Supervision during Manufacture of Products", the Rules for Technicak Supervisionuring Construction of Ships and Manufacture of Materials);

-information on expected lifespan, considering creep, low cycle fatigue and high cycle fatigue; Operation and maintenance manuals1.
+information on expected lifespan, considering creep, low cycle fatigue and high cycle fatigue; Operation and maintenance manuals.

 - 2.5.7.7 Applicable to Category C in cases where the disc is connected to the shaft with interference fit, calculations shall substantiate safe torque transmission during all relevant operating conditions such as maximum speed, maximum torque and maximum temperature gradient combined with minimum shrinkage amount. - 2.5.7.8 Turbochargers shall meet the following criteria of strength (taking into account the requirements of 5.3.2): - .1 turbochargers shall fulfil containment in the event of a rotor burst.
 This means that at a rotor burst no part may penetrate the casing of the turbocharger or escape through the air intake.
 For documentation purposes (test/calculation), it shall be assumed that the discs disintegrate in the worst possible way; - .2 for category B and C, containment shall be documented by testing.
 Fulfilment of this requirement can be awarded to a generic range of turbochargers based on testing of one specific unit.
 Testing of a large unit is preferred as this is considered conservative for all smaller units in the generic range.
-In any case, it must be documented (e.g. by calculation) that the selected test unit really is representative for the whole generic range. - 2.5.7.9 In addition to the requirements of 2.12.1 for all turbochargers of Categories B and C, indications and alarms as listed in Table 2.5.7.9 are required.
-Indications may be provided at either local or remote locations.
+In any case, it must be documented (e.g. by calculation) that the selected test unit really is representative for the whole generic range.

-1Applicable to two sizes in a generic range of turbochargers.
+&lt;sup>1 Applicable to two sizes in a generic range of turbochargers.